Skip to main content

 version key with a free text version that is representative of the

-version of the component.
-This text SHOULD be expressive enough that
+this text.
+This text SHOULD be expressive enough that a device

-a device operator can be expected to understand the version.
-This is
+operator can be expected to understand the version; environments that

 It is RECOMMENDED that the Manifest Author use a Semantic Version